Must you really ‘fake it til you make it’ in your career?

 When it comes to career advice, many of us will have heard the famous adage, “fake it ‘til you make it.”
 And while it’s certainly catchy – and not totally without merit – it could be that we are relying too heavily on this one career ideology.
 Sure, confidence is key, and sometimes a little bit of self-assuredness can take your career in unexpected (but positive) directions.
 But does faking it until you make it always work?
 And when are we relying too heavily on it, instead of going for other, and perhaps more sensible, career strategies?

 There’s a lot to be said for ambition and for an open-mindedness surrounding your job role.
 But faking it until you make it may not always be the clear route to success some imagine it is.
-Here’s what you need to know about the faking it ‘til you make it phenomenon – plus, how you can make it work for you.
+Here’s what you should know about the faking it ‘til you make it phenomenon – plus, how you make it work for you.

 What does “faking it til you make it” actually mean?